I have a cocker spaniel puppy weeing indoors despite having been previously toilet-trained. I just don't understand it.

 This is my take on letting dogs sleep on your bed: Pros and Cons of Sleeping Dogs On Our Beds - I warn you, it's quite controversial!

-Be persistant and your hard work will pay dividends.
+Be persistent and your hard work will pay dividends.

 PS: You mentioned that you muzzle your dog to stop her from chewing.
 Although muzzling your Cocker will stop her from chewing, it will only work while she's muzzled.
 I don't think it really addresses the problem.